threatstack/threatstack-daemonset/README.md

 These files are templates for deploying the Threat Stack agent on Kubernetes.
 This is meant as a base to build customer-specific orchestration of the Threat Stack agent.
 Users may wish to change the namespace, the resource limits, etc.

+The `TSGKEContainerOsDaemonSet.yaml` has some small modifications for the template to work more seamlessly with GKE kubernetes clusters with ContainerOS nodes.

-The `TSGKEDaemonSet.yaml` has some small modifications for the template to work more seamlessly with GKE kubernetes clusters.
+The `TSGKEUbuntuDaemonSet.yaml` has some small modifications for the template to work more seamlessly with GKE kubernetes clusters with Ubuntu nodes.

 ## Questions?